kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 ### Behavior
 The new behavior is as follows:

-1. During kueue's initial reconciliation loop, all previously finished Workloads will be evaluated against the Workload retention policy.
+1. During Kueue's initial reconciliation loop, all previously finished Workloads will be evaluated against the Workload retention policy.
 They will either be deleted immediately if they are already expired or requeued for reconciliation after their retention period has expired.